TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ### How did we improvise on the application's availability/ reliability?

 **1 --> We've set reserved concurrency for our important Lambdas.**
-Our critical lambdas _should_ always have access to sufficient compute for operational functionality / Service continuity purposes, We're ensuring we've got a certain quota of concurrency apportioned to the lambda. this'll enable a very fair distribution of compute amongst all the lambdas.
+Our critical lambdas _should_ always have access to sufficient compute for _operational functionality / Service continuity purposes,_
+We're ensuring we've got a certain "quota" of concurrency apportioned for critical lambdas.
+This'll enable a very _fair distribution of compute_ amongst all the lambdas.

 </br>

 > This helps us prevent critical Lambdas from being throttled during peak times.
-I'd say that we're "allocating" a portion of the total concurrency to the spciifc lambda function.
+I'd say that we're "allocating" a portion of the total concurrency to the speciifc lambda function.
 It'll always have the resources it needs to run/ function smoothly 👍

 </br>